 - Some people have complained that the ear muffs were too small in a sense that their ears weren’t fully covered

 Bose QuietComfort 25 Acoustic Noise Cancelling Headphones

-The Bose QuietComfort is a product from a company we have all heard if.
-These are a little more high-end compared to others on this list.
+The Bose QuietComfort are exceptional noise cancelling headphones for seniors from a company we have all heard of and t These are a little more high-end compared to others on this list.
 But, I wanted to include them since they are known to be among the best when it comes to active noise canceling and comfort.

 They have a mic included so you can use them for phone calls too.
 The pair I am reviewing is best compatible with Apple products, but they can also be connected to Android devices.
 They use a wire to connect to your device of choice.
 These lightweight headphones are just 6.9 ounces and very comfortable.

 These lightweight headphones are specially designed to cut outside noise.
 You can be certain that your music or book won’t be interrupted by a passing car or loud neighbors.